psmd-iberutaru/OpihiExarata/docs/source/user/manual_mode.rst

 .. figure:: /assets/images/manual-mode-gui-ephemeris.*

     The ephemeris GUI tab for customizing and executing ephemeris solutions.
+    This is the default view before any values have been calculated.

-The orbital elements derived in :ref:`user-manual-mode-procedure-orbital-elements` are then used to derive the ephemeris of the asteroid.
+The orbital elements derived in :ref:`user-manual-mode-procedure-orbital-elements` can then be used to derive an ephemeris of an asteroid.
 See :numref:`figure-manual-mode-gui-ephemeris` for the interface for ephemeris solutions.